• Skip to primary navigation

 Maple syrup is also thicker and more viscous than sugar, making it ideal for use in baking and cooking.

-When substituting maple syrup for sugar, it's important to keep the following tips in mind.
+When substituting maple syrup for sugar, it's important to keep the following tips in mind - and consult maple syrup substitute options and tips for precise swaps.

 First, because maple syrup is sweeter than sugar, you'll need to use less of it.